HiImJustin/fitapp-next.js/README.md

 -   if you have the knowledge or want to change parts of this project and deploy a new version
 -   Simply follow the steps on github on how to commit changes and push to your repository
 -   Vercel will then notice the change and build and deploy the new version pushed up

+Check final application in a Desktop version of Chrome & Firefox + IOS and Android phones

+2. Bring UX2, PROJ2 & PROJ3 together in one .zip, write a README
+   describing installation for operations staff

+3. Include in the README all the technologies used in the app, places where they were used and versions you recommend

+Technologies used

+-   font awesome icons:

+    -   components/home/home.js

+    -   components/home/circle.js

+-   Temporal api

+    -   pages/addFood/index.js
+    -   pages/foodLog/index.js
+    -   pages/index.js

+-   Prisma

+    -   every api route

+-   formik

+    -   pages/addFood
+    -   pages/foodLog
+    -   pages/profile
+    -   pages/Register

+-   limiter

+    -   pages/api/handler.js

+-   next-auth

+    -   pages/api/auth/[...nextauth.ts]
+    -   pages/signin.js

+-   next-connect

+    -   pages/api/handler.js

+-   next-pwa

+    -   pages/\_doccument.js
+    -   service-worker.js

+-   next-themes

+    -   components/layout/header.js

+-   react-spinners

+    -   pages/addFood
+    -   pages/foodLog
+    -   pages/profile
+    -   pages/Register

+-   React-toastify

+    -   pages/addFood
+    -   pages/foodLog
+    -   pages/profile
+    -   pages/Register

+-   yup

+    -   pages/addFood
+    -   pages/foodLog
+    -   pages/profile
+    -   pages/Register
+    -   middleware/validator.js

+-   tailwind
+    -   all through the application

+4. Confirm functionality in relation to plan PROJ1 highlight areas that changed, or were not implemented.

+Currently creating exercise routines and being able to enter in data for them is incomplete at this stage, along with connecting smart devices like a smartwatch to track steps and body vitals

+5. Write a roadmap section that confirms areas of development going forward.
+What bugs do you want to fix or functionality to extend

+-   Going forward with development other features that will be implemented are the following

+-   Exercise Routine Builder Eta: 3-4 weeks
+-   Exercise Tracking such as starting a workout and tracking your reps, sets and weight Eta: 6 weeks
+-   Creating a custom meal made up of other custom foods Eta: 2 months
+-   Connecting smart devices for activity tracking such as daily steps: 3 months
+-   Sharing custom meals and exercises: 4 months